dmbarbour/glas/docs/GlasDesign.md

         type Tree = ((1 + Tree) * (1 + Tree))
             a binary tree is pair of optional binary trees

 A binary tree can easily represent a pair `(a, b)`, either type `(a + b)`, or unit `()`.
 However, glas systems will favor labeled data as more human meaningful and extensible.
-We will encode labels as a left-right-left path into a binary tree.
-Words such as 'height' and 'weight' can be encoded into the path using UTF-8, allowing dictionaries such as `(height:180, weight:200)` to be encoded as [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
-An open variant can be encoded as a singleton dictionary.
+We will encode labels such as 'height' and 'weight' into the left-right-left path into a binary tree, using UTF-8.
+We add a NULL separator between label and value, then encode dictionaries such as `(height:180, weight:200)` as [radix trees](https://en.wikipedia.org/wiki/Radix_tree).
+A variant is encoded as a singleton dictionary.

 To efficiently represent dictionaries and variants, we must compactly encode non-branching sequences.
 A viable runtime representation is closer to: